DerEuroMark View RSS

 Browser test runner

 You recall the 2.x days?
 Yes, there was a browser-based (click and run) test runner included.
-It lives on in this plugin.

 Why is this a good thing?
 In many cases clicking a link can be much quicker than manually typing or copy pasting the whole path to the test file.
-It also directly links the coverage to that file.

 But even if you want to keep the CLI for testing, the GUI offers a few more things: